-- Build a consensus with the relevant parties in the council for medical care system on the emergency transport systems. - Prepare a heliport near the nuclear facility to be used by a helicopter ambulance after the occurrence of an accident.
+- · Build a consensus with the relevant parties in the council for medical care system on the emergency transport systems. - Prepare a heliport near the nuclear facility to be used by a helicopter ambulance after the occurrence of an accident.

-• Participate in the council for the medical care system to support the nuclear facility in providing transport systems.
+· Participate in the council for the medical care system to support the nuclear facility in providing transport systems.

-(b)Post-accident actions to be taken by the employers [Instructions to the nuclear facility]
+[Instructions to the nuclear facility]

-- Request emergency transport systems based on the consensus reached in the council for the medical care system. - Prepare the pre-arranged heliport for an air ambulance according to the severity of the accident, and request the operation of the air ambulance in accordance with the consensus in the council for the medical care system.
+- · Request emergency transport systems based on the consensus reached in the council for the medical care system. - · Prepare the pre-arranged heliport for an air ambulance according to the severity of the accident, and request the operation of the air ambulance in accordance with the consensus in the council for the medical care system.